Backed by Awesome Motive.

 Since WordPress is an open-source CMS platform, it provides you with the freedom of complete customization of your website.
 However, there are a few things you need to take care of when migrating to WordPress.
 Unlike Webflow, WordPress does not come with a self-host and you will require a new web host for your website.
 So, you’ll need to get the following done:

-• Get a web host provider for your WordPress websites like Dreamhost and WP Engine.
+• Get a web host provider for your WordPress sites like Dreamhost and WP Engine.
 You can also check Seahawk Web Host Rankings to know about the top web hosting providers for your WordPress website

 • In order for WordPress to work, you’ll need to make changes to your DNS and update your existing domain records on WordPress.
 If you are functioning on a domain registrar, you can log in to its settings and manage the DNS there.
 You can also use a web host service and update your domain records from your hosting control panel.

-• Now download the core software from WordPress.org and install it on your hosting server
+• Now download the core software from WordPress.org and install it on your hosting server.

-• Install an SSL certificate for added security
+• Install an SSL certificate for added security.

-• Once you have selected your hosting server and changed your DNS setting you can now access the main WordPress admin dashboard
+• Once you have selected your hosting server and changed your DNS setting, you can now access the main WordPress admin dashboard

 • You can access it by going to the URL yourdomain.com/wp-admin from the browsers address bar and begin with your migration process

-Step 2: Export Your Content From Webflow to WordPress
+Step 2: Export Your Content from Webflow to WordPress

 export-content-from-webflow-to-wordpress